arunprsh/featurestore-sts-access/README.md

 Run the notebooks in this order:

+1. account-b.ipynb
-1. account-b.ipynb - This notebook sets up the centralized feature store in account B.
+    * This notebook sets up the centralized feature store (Offline and Online) in account B.
-2. account-a.ipynb - This notebook demonstrates how you can assume the cross-account role from account B using STS via the AssumeRole API call.
-This call returns a set of temporary credentials that account A can use to create any service clients.
-When using these clients, your function has permissions conferred to it by the assumed role, and acts as if it belongs to account B. For more information, see assume_role in the AWS SDK for Python (Boto 3) documentation.
+    * Creates a feature group named `customers` and populates it with customer centric features.

+2. account-a.ipynb
+    * This notebook shows how you can assume the feature store access role that you created in account B using STS AssumeRole API call to generate temporary credentials.
+    * Next, it shows how to create service clients using the temporary credentials to perform feature store specific actions inside account B from account A.
+    * This notebook demonstrates 3 scenarios:
+        * Scenario 1 - How to CREATE a feature group inside the centralized feature store and WRITE/READ features to and from it.
+        * Scenario 2 - How to WRITE features to a feature group already located in the centralized feature store (account B).
+        * Scenario 3 - How to READ features from a feature group already located in the centralized feature store (account B).